A second group of six East Central University students has been awarded Robert Noyce Teacher Scholarships in mathematics worth $30,000 each.

-Students also receive additional educational opportunities and support mechanisms such as colloquia, master-mentor teachers, undergraduate research opportunities and travel expenses to attend conferences.
+Noyce Scholars also will receive additional educational opportunities and support mechanisms such as colloquia, master-mentor teachers, undergraduate research opportunities and travel expenses to attend conferences.

 In return, scholarship recipients commit to teach high school mathematics for six years in a “high-need” school district in Oklahoma.

-Ada, Allen, Byng, Latta, Seminole, Sulphur and Vanoss High Schools have committed to consider hiring teachers who graduate in the program, Ferdinand said.
+Ada, Allen, Byng, Latta, Seminole, Sulphur and Vanoss High Schools have committed to consider hiring teachers who graduate in the program.

 High-need schools have at least one of these characteristics: a high percentage of students from families with below poverty-line incomes, a high percentage of secondary school teachers not teaching in the content area in which they were trained to teach and/or a high teacher turnover rate.